gitAccountTestingTime/SimpleJourney/CHALLENGES_TO_ADD.md

 - **Type:** Social/Wellness
 - **Duration:** 15 minutes
 - **Description:** Your character shares meals with companions - you eat mindfully or socially
 - **Instructions:** Eat a meal with full attention (alone or with others).
-If alone, truly taste your food, eat slowly, appreciate nourishment.
-If with others, engage genuinely in conversation.
+Engage genuinely in conversation.
 No phones or distractions.
 Just presence.
 - **Verification:** Honor System
 - **Story Integration:** Prologue - campfire meals with early companions; Act 1 - formal dining at manor or casual meals with companions
 - **Thematic Fit:** Mirrors companion bonding through shared meals; represents building community